vlaaad/reveal/README.md

 ## Rationale

 I want to be able hold a value in my hand.
-I want to understand it better and with less effort.
+I want to understand it better and with fewer keystrokes.

 Repl is a great window into a running program, but text representation is too limited for inspection.
 Reveal recognizes the value of a text as universal interface, that's why its